Minnesota and Electric Vehicles

 The Minnesota Pollution Control Agency (MPCA) is working on adopting Clean Car Standards, which would require vehicle manufacturers to sell more low and zero emission vehicles in Minnesota.
-When the MPCA adopts Clean Car Standards, about 6% of the vehicles sold in Minnesota would need to be Zero Emission Vehicles when the standard comes into effect, which--at the earliest--is 2023.
+When the MPCA adopts Clean Car Standards, less than 8% of the vehicles sold in Minnesota would need to be Zero Emission Vehicles when the standard comes into effect, which--at the earliest--is now 2024.
 For comparison, in 2018 electric vehicles had a 1.1% market share in Minnesota.
-These standards would be good for Minnesota--the people, the economy, and even the auto dealers, although they might not see it right now.
+These standards would be good for Minnesota--the people, the economy, and even auto dealers, although some may not see it that way right now.

 The only entity that will be clearly losing in this transition is the oil industry, so they want to slow this down as much as possible.
-Behind the scenes, they have started a campaign against Clean Cars by spreading a lot of myths about the Clean Car Standards and the electric vehicle market in Minnesota.
-Here are some of their claims, and a reality check.
+Behind the scenes, they have campaigned against Clean Cars Minnesota by spreading a lot of myths about clean car standards and the electric vehicle market in Minnesota.
+Below are some of their claims, and a reality check.

 Myth #1: There is no customer demand for electric vehicles.

 Reality check: The latest Consumer Reports study shows that in Minnesota 6 out of 10 consumers are interested in electric vehicles and 30% would consider buying or leasing one in the next two years.

 Myth #2: Since electric vehicles have just a little over 1% market share in Minnesota, it is clear that people are not ready to buy them.